steveklabnik/rust_for_rubyists/book/chapter-08.md

 expression. `new` is just a function that creates a new `Monster` struct and returns it.
 This gives:

-    The monster attacks for 40 damage.
+    The monster attacks for 40 damage - keeps 20 health.

 as you'd expect.